adithya8/blog/_posts/2021-04-15-Empirical-Evaluation.markdown

 Hence these tasks provide an alternative evaluation of the semantics captured by the standard LMs, i.e., understanding the person behind the text rather than assuming a single view of what the text expresses.
 Fewer features without loss of accuracy generally suggests greater generalization.

 ### Which transformer model is suited for these tasks?
 Most of these tasks are based on social media language.
 Hence a model fine-tuned to the social media domain would work the best.
-However, amongst the popularly used pre-trained models, we find **RoBERTA** to offer the best performance in these tasks.
+However, amongst the popularly used pre-trained models, we find **RoBERTa** to offer the best performance in these tasks.

 ### Which reduction method is preferable?